 - Polk MagniFi Max: The soundbar’s system power is 180W.

 - VIZIO SB2920C6 Sound Bar Watts Meaning: Produces 95 dB with less than 1% total harmonic distortion.
 It also indicates the soundbar’s frequency range as 70Hz to 19KHz.

 - Sonos PLAYBAR: This is a fantastic thing.
 No specifications are given for the frequency range of output power.
 None!

 - Samsung Electronics Sound+ Premium soundbar does not specify the output power or dB.
 However, it lists that the frequency response of its soundbar is between 40Hz and 20KHz.

 It’s a bit confusing that the four manufacturers’ soundbar specifications are different.
-It would be reasonable to assume that all four manufacturers would agree on the same method of defining capabilities for consumers to compare their products accurately.
+To accurately compare their products, all four manufacturers should use the same approach of determining capabilities.
 They don’t.

 The Sonos Playbar (on Amazon) is the clear winner of all four options.
 They have immersive sound!
 I’ve installed several of them.

 The problem is how average consumers will know that the Sonos Playbar sounds better?
-Although it is more expensive than other soundbars, it is not apparent that it has a better audio equipment quality in your home entertainment audio setup.
+Even though it costs more than other soundbars, it doesn’t seem to have better sound quality for your home theater system.

 Sonos did not respond to my question.
-They replied that they don’t publish specifications on the audio output of their speakers because they do not accurately reflect the speaker’s capabilities.
+They responded that their speakers’ audio output specifications don’t correctly reflect their capabilities.
 To get a feel for the speakers, we recommend that you test them out.